Making a smooth and settled transition to your higher degree by research program will help you to feel comfortable and best able to succeed.

 If you have any questions or require assistance accessing the induction courses, please contact Graduate-Research@newcastle.edu.au

-You may also be invited to attend an orientation session run by your Faculty.
-At this session you will be provided with Faculty and School policy and procedures related to research studies and you will be introduced to the Faculty and School representatives.
-It is important for you to attend your Faculty orientation session as practices and expectations can vary between Faculties.
+You may also be invited to attend an orientation session run by your School or College.
+At this session you will be provided with School policy and procedures related to research studies and you will be introduced to the School representatives.
+It is important for you to attend your local orientation session as practices and expectations can vary between Schools.

-If you have any queries about your local induction arrangements, please contact your Faculty's Research Training Officer (RTO).
+If you have any queries about your local induction arrangements, please contact your School's Head of School nominee for HDR matters.

 Meeting with your Supervisor(s)